czi-catalystproject/hub-champion-training/episodes/transfer_data.md

 to renew.

 :::{hint}
 If you receive a `Permission denied` error after following these steps, then `gh-scoped-creds` has not been enabled for your hub.
-Please contact your hub administrator to request this feature.
+Please contact your Hub Champion to request this feature.
 :::

 ### Enabling `gh-scoped-creds` for your hub